luckyteos/notes/Operating System Notes.md

 		x = x - 1
 If a context switch occurs for example before the new value of variable x is saved in process 1, and process 2 successfully modifies the value of x, then what should be the correct value of x now?

+**How can we solve this?**
+**Mutex**
+* Implemented in the kernel as an object
+* Clear owner: Only person who took it can put it back, though if no owner is specified anyone can take it and become the owner of it
+* Examples: Log files can use mutex to prevent multiple threads from attempting to write to it at the same time

 **EnterCriticalSection - Win32API**
 * Does not need system call to transit to kernel mode
 * Runs in the user mode